Operating Rules of the Commission for the Control of INTERPOL’s Files

 Rule 30: Criteria of admissibility of requests

-(1) A request shall be considered admissible if the following conditions are met:
+In application of Article 25(2)(g) of the Statute, a request shall be considered admissible if the following conditions are met:

-(f) where the applicant is an entity, the request shall be accompanied by documents showing that the individual who lodged the application on behalf of the entity has standing or authority to represent the entity, for example an extract from the Chamber of Commerce register or minutes of the governing body;
+(d) where the applicant is an entity, a copy of a readable and non-redacted official document indicating the full name, date of incorporation or registration, and official registration number (if any) of the entity and documents showing that the individual who submitted the application on behalf of the entity has standing or authority to represent the entity, for example an extract from the Chamber of Commerce register or minutes of the governing body;

 Rule 31: Decision on admissibility of requests

-(2) If the criteria of admissibility established in Rule 30 above have not been fulfilled, the Requests Chamber shall declare the request inadmissible.
+(2) If the criteria of admissibility established in Rule 30 above have not been fulfilled, the request shall be declared inadmissible and the Requests Chamber shall close the request.

-Rule 32: Notification of conclusions
+Rule 33: Notification of conclusions

-(1) In compliance with Articles 40 and 41 of the Statute and with Rule 19(4) above, when its conclusions have become final, the Requests Chamber shall provide the reasoned conclusions to the General Secretariat and to the applicant, within the time frames set by the Statute and by the Commission.
+(1) In compliance with Articles 40 and 41 of the Statute and with Rule 19 (4) above, when its conclusions have become final, the Requests Chamber shall provide the reasoned conclusions to the General Secretariat and to the applicant, taking into consideration confidentiality requirements and restrictions, within the timeframes set by the Statute and by the Commission.

 (2) The Requests Chamber may also decide to address interim conclusions or interim replies to the General Secretariat and to the applicant.

-TITLE 4: Final Provisions
+TITLE 4: FINAL PROVISIONS

-Rule 33: Non-derogation
+Rule 34: Non-derogation

-Rule 34: Temporary measures
+Rule 35: Temporary measures

 (1) In case of unforeseeable circumstances seriously disrupting the proper functioning of the Commission (or its Secretariat) or the discharge of its mandate, the Commission may adopt such interim emergency measures it considers adequate to allow for the conduct of its activities.

-Rule 35: Entry into force of the Rules and amendments
+Rule 36: Entry into force of the Rules and amendments

 (1) The present Rules shall enter into force upon adoption by at least five members of the Commission.